Copyright & Citing Sources

-When using ideas from another person or organization, you must properly "cite" them.
-This means to properly identify where you found the information you are using in your paper.
+When using ideas from another person or organization, you must properly cite them.
+This means to properly identify where you found the information you are using.
 Citing sources shows which ideas are yours and which are borrowed from others.
-Failing to cite sources results in plagarism, a form of cheating.
+Failing to cite sources is considered plagiarism, a form of cheating.

-For example, if in 2009, Jane Doe wrote, "Thirty percent of students do not properly cite information," you would need to cite her both if you quoted her in your paper (Jane Doe said, "Thirty percent of students do not properly cite information") or if you summarized what she wrote (Nearly one-third of students do not use citations correctly).
+For example, suppose Jane Doe wrote, "Thirty percent of students do not properly cite information," in 2009.
+You would need to cite her both if you quoted her directly (Jane Doe said, "Thirty percent of students do not properly cite information") or if you summarized what she wrote (Nearly one-third of students do not use citations correctly).

 Websites to Help with Citations: